silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 # Template Syntax

 SilverStripe templates are plain text files that have a `.ss` extension and are located within the `templates` directory of a module, a theme, or your `mysite` folder.
-Templates can contain any markup language (e.g HTML, CSV, JSON..) and before being rendered are processed through [api:SSViewer].
+Templates can contain any markup language (e.g HTML, CSV, JSON..) and and are processed through [api:SSViewer] before being rendered.
 This process replaces placeholders such as `$Var` with real content from your [model](../model) and allows you to define logic controls like `<% if $Var %>`.

 An example of a SilverStripe template is below: